coldbubbletea/Urban-spatio-temporal-data-mining-and-visualization/README.md

 **Citation info**: Boeing, G. 2017. "[OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks](https://geoffboeing.com/publications/osmnx-complex-street-networks/)." *Computers, Environment and Urban Systems* 65, 126-139. doi:10.1016/j.compenvurbsys.2017.05.004

+# Streamlit
+Streamlit lets you turn data scripts into shareable web apps in minutes, not weeks.
+It’s all Python, open-source, and free!
+And once you’ve created an app you can use our [Community Cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app!
+Streamlit is completely free and open-source and licensed under the Apache 2.0 license.

 ## License